ADGEfficiency/programming-resources/lessons-learnt/blog-post.md

 non-actionable are things like `do the work correctly` or `use the right tool`

-Use the right tool for the job.
-(NA)

-Communication is important (NA).

-Security is layered and context dependent (NA).

 structure post like

 - all posts mentioned,